ZackJorquera/petsc-rs/CONTRIBUTING.md

 - [ ] add `DMPlexInsertBoundaryValues`
 - [ ] Generate code for types like DMBoundaryType, right now we manually write the impls for it.
 - [ ] Generate FromStr for some of the generated enums
-- [ ] Move the `boundary_trampoline_data` from DM to DS also move all methods to the DS and have wrapper ones replace existing ones.
+- [x] Move the `boundary_trampoline_data` from DM to DS also move all methods to the DS and have wrapper ones replace existing ones.
 This should be easy-ish, look at KSP::set_operators and how it calls PC::set_operators.
-- [ ] in all the rust methods that we unwrap petsc_rs::Results, we should instead call PetscAbort or do some type of abort on panic, look into [the `panic_handler` attribute](https://doc.rust-lang.org/reference/runtime.html#the-panic_handler-attribute) which is only in no-std so IDK if that will work
 - [ ] when we take a file path as an input we should probably take an `AsRef<Path>`, for the `PetscBuilder::file` we might want to separate the ':yaml' thing from the file path, at least as far as the caller is concerned.
 - [ ] in a lot of the doc test examples we use `set_from_options` and other stuff from the options database.
 This is a problem because the test relies on the options being specific values.
 We should instead manually set the values.
 Using the options database in the full examples should be fine though.
 - [ ] Some functions return `Rc`s to inner types, but maybe shouldn't.
+Unless we store it as an Rc, then it's probably fine.
 - [ ] Should `get_local_vector` take `&mut self`.
 This is because it does mutate the DM a little, however, it might also be possible to just use some interior mutability construct.
 Or maybe we store the `localin`/`localout` array in the rust side as a slice and put a RefCell around that.
 Or maybe it doesn't even have to be around the arrays and could be a different variable that acts as a mutability lock handled all internally, but at this point, it would be useless as it is already safe.
 Or maybe we just make it take `&mut self` and also return `&self`/`&mut self` you aren't locked out of doing anything because of the lifetime in `BorrowVector`.
 IDK what to do here, as it seems like it is fine already, but it also doesn't seem fine.
 - [ ] right now we block versions of PETSc that aren't supported, but maybe we should have a feature to disable this so users can use unsupported versions if they actually do work.
 - [ ] I added `build-probe-petsc` because I wanted to get PETSc version/build info in petsc-rs build.rs, but it might also work to make petsc-sys a build dependency for petsc-rs, and then we can just use the consts from that.
 - [ ] Add TS wrappers (<https://petsc.org/release/docs/manualpages/TS/index.html>)
 - [ ] Add Tao wrappers (<https://petsc.org/release/docs/manualpages/Tao/index.html>)
+- [ ] DMLabel should be `Rc<DMLable>` or something.
+At least when we return the label from a function.
+Its a little weird to `get_label` then modify it and then drop it because it is reference counted on the C side.